simonwep/ocular/README.md

 ## Features

 - ⭐ Handcrafted.
 No AI used during development, except for translations.
 - 🏠 Self-hosted.
-[Deploy it](https://simonwep.github.io/ocular/pages/deploy.html) it via docker in seconds.
+[Deploy it](https://simonwep.github.io/ocular/pages/deploy.html) via docker in seconds.
 - 🎨 Themed, light and dark mode.
 - 🌍 Multi-language and support for all common currencies.
 - 📱 Installable as a Progressive Web App and optimized for mobile devices.